-Note: Explore With Ed is a member of Lonely Planet Pathfinders.
-All opinions are my own.
+Note: Explore With Ed is a member of Lonely Planet Pathfinders and any opinions shared are my own.

 Having snagged a copy of the book in a social media giveaway I’ve ranked my own list for Europe below…

 Lonely Planet’s Ultimate Travel List book (2nd edition) is a coffee table staple containing 300+ pages of pure wanderlust, sandwiched between a thick red and white hardback cover.
 Travel enthusiasts can tally up their travel list from the chosen 500, and (like me), compare Lonely Planet’s rankings with their own.

 Maps can be found in the opening pages of the book, pin pointing every place featured in the list that runs in chronological order from 1 to 500.

 So without further ado, here is Explore With Ed’s Top 10 Ultimate Travel List for Europe (to date) featuring only those that made Lonely Planet’s list and their corresponding ranking number.

 Few places can rival the epic landscape of the Norwegian Fjords, and the Nærøyfjord epitomises the arresting natural beauty this area is famed for.
 Beneath the towering snow capped peaks and tumbling waterfalls you’ll find Gudvangen, close to an authentic Viking village where you can test your archery skills and learn about the life of a Viking from the residents.

 It’s easy to see why King Ludwig II was so inspired to build a castle in the majestic landscape of Bavaria.
 Influencing the likes of Walt Disney, the fairytale Neuschwanstein Castle soars above the pine trees amongst the rugged Alpine Mountains with a spectacular lake and countryside view that evolves with the changing seasons.